programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 ### Prerequisites and Terminology
 This lesson requires users to be familiar with the command line.
 If not then you should follow the lesson [Introduction to the Bash Command Line](https://programminghistorian.org/lessons/intro-to-bash) first.

 The Geoparser works on MacOS or Linux but is not supported for Windows.
 The following lesson provides command line instructions for MacOSX users and equivalent commands for Linux users (only if different to the Mac versions).
-Note that if your machine is running macOS Sierra (Darwin 16.7.0) then you need to apply a temporary [patch fix](#patch_fix).
+Note that if your machine is running macOS Sierra (Darwin 16.7.0) or later versions then you need to apply a temporary [patch fix](#patch_fix).

 The terms geo-parsing and geo-referencing are used interchangeably in this lesson and refer to the entire process of identifying place names in text (place name recognition) and disambiguating them by assigning their most likely latitude/longitude pairs (geo-resolution).